zvifadzomatsenazingoni/Poverty-project/README.md

 ACKNOWLEDGMENTS

 This script was developed by Zvifadzo Matsena Zingoni, Ph.D., as part of a project analyzing socio-spatial equity analysis of access to healthcare during her post-doctoral fellowship.
-Special thanks to the Blower Lab for providing the data and resources necessary for this analysis.
+Special thanks to the PHIA for providing the data necessary for this analysis.